API - AWS S3 CloudTrail (via Flat File)

 SecretAccessKey

 The Access Key ID and Secret Access Key must be encrypted using the lrcrypt command line utility, located in the System Monitor installation directory.
-See LogRhythm Password Encryption for more information.
+See the LogRhythm Password Encryption section of Deployment Security for more information.
 You must manually paste the encrypted values into the configuration file.

 BucketName